Benita Fitzgerald Mosley

 Mosley has earned honors that include being named the "Sportswoman of the Century" by The Potomac News, "Top Female Sports Figure of the Century from Virginia" by Sports Illustrated and "Hurdler of the Decade" (1980s) by the Track and Field News.
 Mosley is also an inductee to the Virginia Sports Hall of Fame, the Virginia High School Hall of Fame and the inaugural class of the University of Tennessee Lady Vols Hall of Fame.
 In commemoration of the 75th anniversary of the Southeastern Conference, Mosley was honored as one of 75 former student-athletes that have earned distinction by positively impacting their communities, states, regions and nations.

-Benita Fitzgerald Mosley was recently appointed Chief of Sport Performance for USA Track & Field.
-She oversees the organization's resources and programs dedicated to maximizing Team USA's performance in world and Olympic competition, such as: international teams, sport science and medicine, anti-doping, coaching, athlete development, training centers, etc. She is currently the Women's Sports Foundation's Chair of the Board of Trustees.
+Benita Fitzgerald Mosley was recently appointed Chief of Organizational Excellence for the United States Olympic Committee.
+She is also currently the Women's Sports Foundation's Past Chair of the Board of Trustees.
 She also served as president of the Women's Sports Foundation Board of Trustees (1997-98).

 From 2001-2008, Mosley served as president and CEO of Women in Cable Telecommunications (WICT), an organization committed to developing women leaders in the cable telecommunications industry.
 She joined WICT after serving in a variety of positions for the United States Olympic Committee from 1995-2001.
 In November 2004, Mosley was named "Cable TV Executive of the Year" by Television Week Magazine.